oit-ipbl/final_competition/README.md

 ## Presentation
 - Please present your team strategy(OIT Student)
-- A two to three minute presentation at the beginning of the competition.
+- A two to three minute presentation at the beginning of the competition

 ## Evaluation
 - Compete for total points
-- If there are teams with the same points, the teams will be ranked according to their presentation points.
+- If there are teams with the same points, the teams will be ranked according to their presentation points